Skip to main content

 • Password: the password used for authorization, if enabled.

-The corresponding config section for enabling the driver:
+The corresponding config section for enabling the driver on observer node:

 [EventNotifierConnector]